yugabyte/yugabyte-db/docs/content/preview/migrate/troubleshoot.md

 Suggested workaround is as follows:

-1. Rename the table with the quotes using a name without quotes in MySQL database using the following command:
+1. In MySQL, rename the table using a name without quotes using the following command:

     ```sql
     Alter table `"test_data_COPY"` rename test_data_COPY2;